jmcglock/jmcglock/README.md

 About Me 🙋‍♂️

-I am a DevOps and Cloud specialist with experience in automating infrastructure/architecture and deployment processes.
+I am a Cloud/DevOps Engineer with a passion for building and automating scalable, reliable, and secure infrastructure.

 [![JMcglock's GitHub stats](https://github-readme-stats.vercel.app/api?username=jmcglock)](https://github.com/jmcglock/github-readme-stats)